brendansparrow/tao/src/index.md

 nothing is left undone.<br />
 True mastery can be gained<br />
 by letting things go their own way.<br />
-It can't be gained by interfering.
+It can&rsquo;t be gained by interfering.

 ### 49 <a id="section-49"></a>
 The Master has no mind of her own.<br />
 She works with the mind of the people.<br />
 She is good to people who are good.<br />
-She is also good to people who aren't good.<br />
+She is also good to people who aren&rsquo;t good.<br />
 This is true goodness.<br />
 She trusts people who are trustworthy.<br />
-She also trusts people who aren't trustworthy.<br />
+She also trusts people who aren&rsquo;t trustworthy.<br />
 This is true trust.<br />
-The Master's mind is like space.<br />
+The Master&rsquo;s mind is like space.<br />
-People don't understand her.<br />
+People don&rsquo;t understand her.<br />
 They look to her and wait.<br />
 She treats them like her own children.